Careers Education, Information & Guidance (CEIAG) & Work Related Learning

 Kendrick School is committed to providing a range of opportunities, experiences and resources to enable students in KS3, 4 and 5 to help them engage with their future life after Kendrick.

 Our aim at Kendrick School, is to ensure that the careers provision is tailored to the needs and circumstances of all our students.
 We have a careers plan and we encourage all of our stakeholders to be aware of it and we commit to keeping it up to date.
 We continually develop our network and information through our existing networks and our governing body to ensure that the programme considers their knowledge of the changing labour market.

-Good communications and teamwork underpin activities and support our students.
-The platforms that we use to deliver our programme are: assemblies, tutor time, PSHCE, employer-encounters, workplace experiences, enterprise experiences, Year-Group conferences and drop-down days.
+The platforms that we use to deliver our programme are: assemblies, tutor time, PSHCE, employer-encounters, workplace experiences, employability experiences, Year-Group conferences and drop-down days.

 The main objectives of CEIAG at Kendrick are in line with the Governments careers strategy which is expressed by the Gatsby Benchmarks.

 Every school and college should have an embedded programme of career education and guidance that is known and understood by pupils, parents, teachers and employers.